Abir-dev/finalLitera/server/UPLOAD_SYSTEM_GUIDE.md

 ## Overview

-The LMS-kinG backend now includes a comprehensive file upload system powered by Cloudinary and Multer.
+The LMS-kinG backend includes a comprehensive file upload system powered by Cloudinary (images/documents) and Amazon S3 (videos) with Multer for ingestion.
 This system supports uploading images, videos, documents, and other file types with proper validation, storage, and management.

 ## Features

 - ✅ **Multiple File Types**: Images, videos, documents, avatars, thumbnails
-- ✅ **Cloudinary Integration**: Cloud storage with CDN and transformations
+- ✅ **Cloudinary Integration**: Cloud storage with CDN and transformations (images/documents)
+- ✅ **Amazon S3 for Videos**: Durable storage and public delivery for course videos
 - ✅ **File Validation**: Type, size, and format validation
 - ✅ **Security**: Authentication and authorization for uploads
 - ✅ **File Management**: Delete, update metadata, get file info